Born and bred in London, England, and grew up on Cockney Rhyming Slang.

 - Fawlty Tower = Shower.
 You need a faulty tower.

 - Frog and Toad = Road.
-I'm just going down the frog and toad.
+He'll meet you down the frog.

 - Barry McGuigan = Big-un.